Augustin007/anremithrl-s-guide-to-earendor/Timeline/9 The Age of Shadows/The Age of Shadows.md

 (~2300 AS): **Twins of Fate Campaign**: Two very different twin brothers guard a vital outpost in the middle of nowhere, but are pulled into an adventure to save their land.

 Seraphelle became the first mortal to ascend to godhood status post-sunder.

+Marin Brial developed mapping techniques and put together a lot of geometry and trigonometry.
+He also discovered spherical geometries and used it in his mappings

 Eliara the Peacemaker promoted dialogue and reconciliation between disparate groups, weaving the foundations of new societal norms.